Just A 'Tummy Ache,' or More?

 You can use acetaminophen (Aspirin Free, Children's Silapap, Panadol, Liquiprin, or Tylenol) to control fever.
 Most doctors still avoid aspirin in children.
 Avoid antibiotics unless prescribed by a doctor.
 Physicians do not recommend herbal medicines or other home remedies.
 If you use them and later see a physician, be sure to tell the physician exactly what you gave the child because it could affect the treatment recommendations.

 Treatment will be prescribed according to the history, physical examination, and test results.
 Treatment may be as simple as sending the child home with instructions for rest, encouraging fluids, and eating a bland diet.
-For serious conditions, treatment can be as extensive as hospital admission and surgery.
+The doctor may recommend antacids for acid reflux, indigestion, or similar tummy concerns.
+Conditions like IBS or ulcers may require dietary changes and more extensive interventions.
+Stomach pain arising from celiac disease is associated with inflammation in the intestines.
+The primary treatment for celiac disease is the adoption of a strict gluten-free diet.
+For more serious conditions, treatment can be as extensive as hospital admission and surgery.

 When to Call a Doctor

 The prognosis for abdominal pain in children is as diverse as the causes themselves.
 Abdominal pain identified and treated early carries a good prognosis overall; however, pain undiagnosed and untreated can be life-threatening.
+Simple constipation or minor problems with the stomach or bowels are usually easily treatable.
+However, sometimes symptoms may be associated with something more serious.
 Consequently, early in the child's illness, a parent or caregiver should work with the pediatrician and hospital to ensure the child receives appropriate care.